CruiseOutlook

 Getting Around

 The cruise pier is conveniently located just a short walk from the city center, allowing passengers to explore on foot.
-Taxis and local buses are also readily available for those wishing to venture further afield.
+Taxis and local buses are also readily available for those looking to venture further afield.

 Top Things to Do